AkshayJainX/AkshayJainX/README.md

 ---

 ## 🎥 **What is Studiovity?**
-Studiovity is your all-in-one toolkit for Directors, Producers and Screenwriters
+Studiovity is your all-in-one creative managemente Software for Directors, Producers and Screenwriters
 - **Screenwriting**
 - **Pre-production planning**
   - Script breakdown